Healthcare Data Analytics: How It’s Improving Healthcare Delivery

 To provide targeted interventions for patients, providers and health plans alike need information about the social determinants of health – data that is increasingly being identified through artificial intelligence and other technologies.

 Healthcare organizations are continually striving to effectively manage their performance and improve efficiencies – and doing so only their own data is like operating in the dark.
 If you are armed with broad and timely industry comparative data insight, then you know where and how you need to improve.
 This will be especially true in the aftermath of this pandemic.
 Right now, every organization is managing through these unprecedented times.
-And at the heart of this crisis, data and its analysis is playing an integral role in informing the development of effective strategies to navigate these unchartered waters.
+And at the heart of this crisis, data and its analysis is playing an integral role in informing the development of effective strategies to navigate these unchartered waters and improve healthcare delivery.

 Data-driven strategies that harness the power of advanced predictive and comparative analytics to benchmark performance against the market and inform strategy in real time will be a significant differentiator for health plans.
 And having actionable, healthcare data analytics that provide insight into current market performance trends is essential to informing future strategy and goals.